pieterlexis/pdns/docs/http-api/endpoint-zones.rst

   Returns zone information.

-  :query server_id: The name of the server
+  :param server_id: The name of the server
-  :query zone_id: The id number of the :json:object:`Zone`
+  :param zone_id: The id number of the :json:object:`Zone`

 .. http:delete:: /api/v1/servers/:server_id/zones/:zone_id

   Deletes this zone, all attached metadata and rrsets.

-  :query server_id: The name of the server
+  :param server_id: The name of the server
-  :query zone_id: The id number of the :json:object:`Zone`
+  :param zone_id: The id number of the :json:object:`Zone`

 .. http:patch:: /api/v1/servers/:server_id/zones/:zone_id

   Modifies present RRsets and comments.
 Returns ``204 No Content`` on success.

-  :query server_id: The name of the server
+  :param server_id: The name of the server
-  :query zone_id: The id number of the :json:object:`Zone`
+  :param zone_id: The id number of the :json:object:`Zone`

   Example client body for PATCH: